pulumi/docs/content/blog/code-deploy-and-manage-a-serverless-rest-api-on-aws-with-pulumi/index.md

 ---
 title: "Code, Deploy, and Manage a Serverless REST API on AWS with Pulumi"
 authors: ["donna-malayeri"]
-tags: ["JavaScript", "serverless", "AWS"]
+tags: ["AWS/Lambda/Fargate"]
 date: "2018-06-18"

-description: "We'll create a REST API using Pulumi to define the infrastructure."
+summary: "In this blog post, we'll use Pulumi to create a simple serverless REST API that counts the number of times a route has been hit, using JavaScript to define both the infrastructure and application code."
+meta_image: "RELATIVE_TO_PAGE/counter-arch.png"
 ---

-[Pulumi](https://pulumi.io/) makes it easy to build serverless applications and connect to other cloud resources.
+Pulumi makes it easy to build serverless applications and connect to other cloud resources.
 In this blog post, we'll create a simple REST API that counts the number of times a route has been hit, using JavaScript to define both the infrastructure and